wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-adapter-for-sharepoint.md

 >
 >- If you do not store the content database on the StorSimple device, use traditional high availability best practices that support RBS.
 SQL Server clustering supports RBS, while SQL Server mirroring does not.

 Make sure that your StorSimple device is configured correctly, and that appropriate volumes to support your SharePoint deployment are configured and accessible from your SQL Server computer.
-Go to [Deploy your on-premises StorSimple device](storsimple-deployment-walkthrough.md) if you have not yet deployed and configured your StorSimple device.
+Go to [Deploy your on-premises StorSimple <!-- deleted by customization device](/documentation/articles/storsimple-deployment-walkthrough) --><!-- keep by customization: begin --> device](storsimple-deployment-walkthrough.md) <!-- keep by customization: end --> if you have not yet deployed and configured your StorSimple device.
 Note the IP address of the StorSimple device; you will need it during StorSimple Adapter for SharePoint installation.

 In addition, make sure that the volume to be used for BLOB externalization meets the following requirements: